Frequently Asked Questions

 Q. Who helps them?

-We all do -- past chairs and all Shoalers on the island!
+Everyone – past chairs as well as every Shoaler on the island!
 Ideally, every adult has a volunteer job, so we are all part of the team.

 Q. Who are the past chairs?